BOSTONE069/BOSTONE069/README.md

 -  I'm currentlly working with C, Python, Javascript, Django Framework and Golang programming languages
 - 🌱 I’m currently learning Software Engineering
 - 👯 I’m looking to collaborate and teach on the different Cybersecurity and Software Engineering projects
-- 🤔 I’m looking for help with Software Engineering
+- 🤔 I’m looking for help with Software Engineering and Cyber Security
 - 💬 Ask me about Software Engineering and Cyber Security
 - 📫 How to reach me:  bostoneochieng@gmail.com
 - ⚡ Fun fact: Reading, Watching Documentaries and Movies